 Getting Around Zion

-- The nine-stop loop in Springdale takes you to the pedestrian entrance at the park where you can get your park guide and map.
+- A 9-stop loop in Springdale takes you to the pedestrian entrance to the park where you can get your park guide and map and then hop on

-- The second loop runs from the visitor center to the Temple of Sinawava with nine stops total and is an 80- to 90-minute round trip.
+- A 9-stop loop which runs from the visitor’s center to the Temple of Sinawava in the canyon is an 80-90 minute round-trip ride.

 Some tips when taking these shuttles:

-- Don’t forget to bring your park pass or receipt to get into the park if you came from outside the park in Springdale!
+- Don’t forget to bring your park pass or receipt to get into the park if you came from Springdale!

-- Make sure you know the time of departure of the last shuttle of the day, and don’t miss it!
+- Make sure you know the departure time of the last shuttle of the day and don’t miss it!